Frequently Asked Questions - Admissions

 If you are a new student, returning student who is applying for re-admission or international student, a $20 fee will be assessed for completing the admissions application beginning Monday, March 18, 2013.
 The fee will be charged at the time you register for classes.

 After you complete an admissions application, it remains active for one semester.
 If you do not register for classes during that semester, you must re-apply in order to attend classes the next semester.

 - If I attend Owens, can I live on campus?
 No. Owens Community College does not currently own or manage any residence halls on either the Toledo or Findlay area campuses.
 For students attending Owens from out of town, there are apartments in the area that students can rent.
 Please view our housing webpage for a listing of apartments.

 - How do I know if the classes I'm taking at Owens will apply to my degree at the college/university I plan to attend for my bachelor's degree?
-The online resource u.select (formerly CAS) helps students see how courses transfer and apply between two or more colleges or universities.
+The online resource transferology (formerly u.select) helps students see how courses transfer and apply between two or more colleges or universities.
 You may also speak with an Admissions Representative or the Transfer Advisor for more information.
 All Students transferring out of Owens Community College are encouraged to keep in contact with their future school to be sure that the courses they are taking here will transfer and apply to the degree they want at the four-year school.